Katso-John-Obotsang/Katso-John-Obotsang/README.md

 ---

-I build intelligent systems at the intersection of **Artificial Intelligence, Mathematics, Physics, and Data Science**.
+I build intelligent systems at the intersection of **Artificial Intelligence, Mathematics, Physics, Robotics and Data Science**.

 My work focuses on:
 - Machine Learning & Deep Learning